 Time to invest?

 The Harvard Business Review recently highlighted the story of a premium Chinese travel agency.
-Facing a collapse in its short-term business, the company refocused around longer-term preparations.
-Instead of reducing headcount, it encouraged employees to use their time to upgrade internal systems, improve skills, and design new products and services to be better prepared for the eventual recovery.
+Facing a collapse in its short-term business, the company refocused on longer-term preparations.
+Instead of reducing headcount, it encouraged employees to use their time to upgrade and digitise internal systems, improve skills, and design new products and services to be better prepared for the eventual recovery.
 I believe it’s this type of proactive decision making that will see resilient, forward-looking businesses adapt and eventually flourish post-COVID.

 Investing in your company during a period of economic volatility needs to be done carefully.
 Our approach has been to carry out intensive scenario planning sessions, with the data generated from such sessions forming the backbone for our strategic and investment planning.
 This is done with the belief that by having a plan we’ll be on the front foot in the future, allowing us to shorten our timeline for critical decision making, which is proving to be an essential skill for many businesses.